estuaryoss/estuary-discovery/README.md

 ### Eureka registration

-Estuary discovery will boot and it will connect to the Eureka.
+Estuary discovery will boot, and it will connect to the Eureka.
 Then it will be able to list all apps.

 Start Eureka server with docker: